neenael/friends_service/README.md

 # Friends service
-Service for friends around the world
+### Service for friends around the world
+The goal of the project is to give people the opportunity to create online communications
+Stack:
+- Python
+- Django
+- Git
+- DRF
+- Docker

 ## Endpoints
 - [Get started](#get-started)
   - [Docker](#docker)